Skip to content

 ]);

-Run the validation directly using the $form->validate($request->all()) helper:
+Run the validation directly using the $form->validate($request->all()) helper.
+It uses the same rules, messages, and attributes described above:

 php